-In just a few short years the portfolio of renewable energy projects, owned by the Low Carbon Hub IPS, has grown from a single roof to 36 renewable installations, at an original capital cost of £7.8 million.
-This has been made possible thanks to the £4.1 million of investment from our 808 investor Members, and £3.7 million of debt and additional funding.
+In just a few short years the portfolio of renewable energy projects, owned by the Low Carbon Hub IPS, has grown from a single roof to 42 renewable installations, at an original capital cost of £8.1 million.
+This has been made possible thanks to the £5.1 million of investment from our 955 investor Members, and £3 million of debt and additional funding.

+This year also saw the transfer of solar PV arrays situated at St Barnabas Primary School and the Cherwell School from Oxford North Community Renewables (ONCORE) to the Low Carbon Hub.
+ONCORE was one of the first community groups in the country to install community-owned solar and we are delighted to welcome their members to the Low Carbon Hub.
 As a Registered Society, operating for the benefit of the community, we have an 'asset lock' which means not only these physical assets, but also the profits of the organisation are protected for the benefit of the community.